pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

         arrange(avg)

 We take the `iris` data frame, and use the pipe `%>%` along with a few functions from `dplyr` to get average Sepal Width, by Species.
+Last, we sort the results.

 What is the pipe?
 It's absolutely amazing.
 The pipe `%>%` "passes the object on the left hand side as the first argument (or .  argument) of the function on